• Home

 Switch up the colors to match your theme or use whatever you have on hand.

-If you do end up with leftover Jello from a different creation, simply layer what you have into a stained-glass looking jiggly treat.
+If you do end up with leftover gelatin from a different creation, simply layer what you have into a stained-glass looking jiggly treat.

 (exact ingredients in the recipe card below)

-• Small packages of six different colors of Jello.
+• Small packages of six different colors of gelatin.

 • The following flavors were used here: